Why should you choose My Green Lighting?

 All of our low energy fittings meet the demands of Part L of the building regulations, or the Code for Sustainable homes that require dedicated low energy lighting to be installed.

-There are a variety of lamp holders and lamp caps that are used solely for energy efficient light bulbs.
+There are a variety of lamp holders and lamp caps that are used solely for energy saving light bulbs.
 We have a page that shows the different types of lamp caps in common use.

-Where should we use low energy lighting?
+Where should we buy energy saving bulbs?

-How do I use energy saving lighting?
+How do I use energy saving fittings?

 A low energy light fitting is installed in exactly the same way as any other light fitting.
 You don't need any extra wiring or equipment.

 As with all electrical work, we recommend that you employ a qualified electrician to do the installation.
+However, there are many cases where simply replacing the bulbs in your current fittings will make the greatest difference to your pocket

-Where can I buy low energy lighting?
+Where can I buy more efficient bulbs and fittings?

 Right here!
 You're in the right place - you can browse our low energy products using the category pictures at the top of this page.